 3. Samumed, hitting old age to death

 Samumed is perhaps the most quoted among the anti-aging companies: it has raised a sea of funds, over 650 million euros, and is valued at 12 billion euros.
-It is targeting only one of those responsible for aging, the so-called signaling route of Wnt.
+It has only one of those responsible for aging in its sights, the so-called signaling route of Wnt.

 It is a process involved in the control and regeneration of cells.
 Samumed has just finished phase 3 of the clinical trials.